Louis Tellier (golfer)

 Louis Emile Auguste Tellier (2 November 1886 – 3 November 1921) was a French professional golfer.
 He had five top-10 finishes in major championships.

 Golf career

 Tellier came to the United States to play in the 1913 U.S. Open at The Country Club in Brookline, Massachusetts.
 He finished tied for fourth.

 After a short return visit to France, Tellier returned to the U.S. in 1914 to become head professional at Canoe Brook Country Club in Summit, New Jersey.
 He moved to The Country Club, site of the 1913 U.S. Open, in 1916 and to Brae Burn Country Club in West Newton, Massachusetts in 1919.

-1921 Massachusetts Open

 Tellier's only significant win came at the 1921 Massachusetts Open a month before his death.
 He led the 1913 U.S. Open with seven holes to go, but faltered and finished in a tie for 4th.
 In 1915 he co-led the U.S. Open after two rounds, and finished 4th.